vllm-project/vllm/docs/source/dev/kernel/paged_attention.rst

 -  Finally, we can get the reduced ``qk_max`` from whole thread block by compare the ``qk_max`` from all warps in this thread block.
-Then we need to board cast the final result to each thread.
+Then we need to broadcast the final result to each thread.

 ``exp_sum``
 ~~~~~~~~~~~